pyros-sd-models/pyrodigy/README.md

 poetry install
 ```

+### Dependencies

+**Note:** Pyrodigy requires [PyTorch](https://pytorch.org/get-started/locally/) to be installed separately.
+You can install it based on your specific environment (CPU or GPU) and operating system.
+Follow the [PyTorch installation guide](https://pytorch.org/get-started/locally/) for instructions.

 ## Usage
 ### CLI Commands
 The CLI commands allow you to list optimizers, manage configurations, and handle history entries.